 When a child has a shellfish allergy, exposure to even a small amount of shellfish can cause a life-threatening reaction.
 This sheet tells you more about your child’s shellfish allergy.
-You’ll learn what foods to avoid, what to look for on food labels, and how to eat safely in restaurants.
+You’ll learn what foods your child should stay away from, what to look for on food labels, and how your child can eat safely in restaurants.

-Most children should avoid all shellfish.
+Most children should not eat any kind of shellfish.
 But some children are allergic to some types of shellfish and not others.
-Ask your child’s health care provider whether your child should avoid all shellfish, or just certain types.
+Ask your child’s healthcare provider whether your child should stay away from all shellfish, or just certain types.
 Types of shellfish include:

-Anchovies (although not a shellfish, anchovies contain a protein similar to the protein in shellfish)
+Anchovies.
+These are not a shellfish, but they contain a protein similar to the protein in shellfish.

 Crawfish, also called crayfish, and ecrevisse

 Oysters and squid (calamari)

 Some children with shellfish allergies are also allergic to other fish, such as salmon, trout, and tuna.
 Ask your child’s healthcare provider whether other types of fish are safe.

 Shellfish go by many different names.
 Watch for these terms on labels and menus:

 Bouillabaisse.
 This is a seafood soup that usually contains shellfish.